 It is not possible to determine the marginally stable states of proton beam driven instabilities from quasilinear theory.
 Instead, such a determination requires a fully nonlinear analysis.
 Since nonlinear analyses are very difficult, measured solar wind ion velocity distributions have been consulted for guidance.
 This procedure is expected to provide the desired solutions because as noted earlier, the time required for the solar wind to expand through a density scale height is long compared to typical e-folding growth times of ion-beam driven instabilities.
-Indeed, statistical studies of shapes of solar wind proton velocity distributions have indicated the existence of a preferred class of configurations that can be summarized by an empirical closure relation.
-A subsequent, more detailed investigation has led to the identification of a class of ion velocity configurations which are exact, stationary solutions of the nonlinear Vlasov equation and Maxwell equations.
-3 These solutions support a nonlinear ion-cyclotron wave and remove the strong ion-cyclotron wave instability predicted by linear theory 48,50,61,37 which was inconsistent with the persistence of observed proton and alpha-particle velocity distributions in the high speed solar wind.
-12,24 The theoretical and experimental proton velocity distributions consist of two interpenetrating beams convecting relative to one another along the average magnetic field direction, B. The higher density main component travels slower than the nonlinear Alfvén wave and has a thermal speed perpendicular to B which is larger than that parallel to B. The lower density beam component travels faster than the wave and has a thermal speed along B which is larger than that perpendicular to B. Simultaneously, the alpha particles travel faster than the total proton rest frame in such a way that their speed is close to but slower (faster) than the wave phase speed if $(T{\parallel}/T{\parallel}){\alpha}$ is greater (less) than one.
+Indeed, statistical studies of shapes of solar wind proton velocity distributions have indicated the existence of a preferred class of configurations that can be summarized by an empirical closure relation.20 A subsequent, more detailed investigation has led to the identification of a class of ion velocity configurations which are exact, stationary solutions of the nonlinear Vlasov equation and Maxwell equations.3 These solutions support a nonlinear ion-cyclotron wave and remove the strong ion-cyclotron wave instability predicted by linear theory 48,50,61,37 which was inconsistent with the persistence of observed proton and alpha-particle velocity distributions in the high speed solar wind.^{12,24} The theoretical and experimental proton velocity distributions consist of two interpenetrating beams convecting relative to one another along the average magnetic field direction, \ddot{B}{o} .
+The higher density main component travels slower than the nonlinear Alfvén wave and has a thermal speed perpendicular to \hat{B}{A} which is larger than that parallel to \hat{B}{A} .
+The lower density beam component travels faster than the wave and has a thermal speed along \hat{B}{O} which is larger than that perpendicular to \hat{B}{A} .
+Simultaneously, the alpha particles travel faster than the total proton rest frame in such a way that their speed is close to but slower (faster) than the wave phase speed if $(T{\perp}/T{\parallel}){\alpha}$ is greater (less) than one.
 A schematic two-dimensional representation of the proton part of this configuration is shown in Fig. 6.